-Estimates of producer yield goal compared with actual yield gives an indication of the producer's expectations.
+Estimates of producer yield goal compared with actual yield gives some indication of how realistic producer's expectations are.
 Recommended fertilizer application rates are often based on the yield goal of the producer.
-It also gives an indication of how unexpected conditions, such as droughts or pest infestations, may have affected yields and costs.
-Furthermore, assessing the impact of adopting different nutrient practices requires information on the producer's pre-season expected yield or yield goal which can be much different from actual yield.
+It also gives an indication of how unexpected conditions, such as droughts or pest infestations, may have affected yields.
+Furthermore, assessing the impact of adopting different nutrient practices requires information on the producer's preseason expected yield or yield goal which can be much different from actual yield. the code that best describes the operator's planting intention.